Akashrine/jbr-11ty/src/posts/2020-is-over/2020-12-23-2020-is-finally-over.md

 If you're interested in how it's done, well you can check the source on [github](https://github.com/Akashrine/jbr-11ty) .

-Everything's based on a Static Site Generator called [Eleventy](https://www.11ty.dev/) , templating is done in Nunjuck, style is in SCSS and some javascripts here and there.
+Everything's based on a SSG ^[A **static site generator** is a software application that creates HTML pages from templates or components and a given content source.] called [Eleventy](https://www.11ty.dev/) , templating is done in Nunjuck, style is in SCSS and some javascripts here and there.
 My writting workflow looks like this :

+- Writing article in markdown in Typora
+- Generating post in Eleventy
+- Git push
+- Netlify magic
+- Voilà !

+It was really a challenge to keep my motivation up after finishing the design and the code.

+## Side Projects

+Being a dad, having a lot of hobbies don't leave me with a lot of extra times but this is really something i'm looking forward.
+It's hard for me to go to the bed early and it's making me anxious to go to bed without "creating" something.
+So usually I end up doing some small code project, or some unnecessary design or create some music I'm not really finishing.

+This 2020 being over, 2021 will be about having in mind a project for every stuff I'd like to experiment with.
+So here's what I'd like to do :

+Combining music and design :

+* Creating a soundtrack for a false movie
+* Creating the poster for the movie

+Code + Design + Music :

+* Create a small webapp listing all your favorite artists with their most listened music and trying to link some third parties to access lyrics etc ...

+Design

+* I'm trying to enhance my knowledge on the really amazing free tool Figma by doing a infographic on my musical taste.

+## Family

+Even if this year was hard on everyone, that a lof of bad stuff has happened, I have one good news on this subject, I'll be a dad for the second time in May 2021 !